 Sadly, deep work isn’t easy.
 As a skill that needs to developed, you can’t just expect to be good at it right away; it requires routine and sustained willpower.
 But sticking with it is certainly worth the effort.
 Here are just four of the biggest deep work benefits you can expect to enjoy with regular practice.

-When we’re constantly distracted and multitasking, it's difficult to reflect on what really matters.
-When our attention is so fragmented, it’s hard to reflect on what we’re actually contributing.
+When we’re constantly distracted and multitasking, it's difficult to remember what really matters and reflect on what we’re actually contributing towards that.
 People naturally search for meaning and connection, but a constant flow of shallow work and multitasking leaves little cognitive space for this.
 In contrast, deep work challenges us to consider the true value of our time – it’s about understanding what work actually helps you achieve your goals, and redirecting your efforts to immerse yourself in it.
 In championing time and mental energy for our most important, useful work, Newport believes regular deep work can support a state of eudaimonia — where we feel we’re achieving our full human potential.